lucasmenendez/apihandler/README.md

 apihandler package provides a simple `http.Handler` implementation with a REST friendly API syntax.
 Provides simple methods to assign handlers to a path by HTTP method.

+It also supports the configuration of a rate limit by request origin to prevent abuse.

 ### Installation
 ```sh
 go get github.com/lucasmenendez/apihandler